Hapi-iz/Drc-wordlist-generator/README.md

-# DRC Wordlist Generator
+#  Wordlist Generator

 ## Overview

-Welcome to the **DRC Wordlist Generator**!
+Welcome to the **Wordlist Generator**!
 This script generates wordlists based on specified character sets, word length ranges, and optional prefixes/suffixes.
 It uses the powerful `rich` library to display progress in a beautiful, user-friendly way.

 If you want to generate a custom wordlist for penetration testing, cybersecurity exercises, or just for fun, this tool is perfect for you.